Skip to content

 • Application-specific state - Update non-ActivityPub models in your application

-• Custom validation - Implement business rules beyond standard ActivityPub semantics
+• Custom validation - Implement business rules beyond standard ActivityPub semantics (use notification_accepted signal)

 • Integration hooks - Trigger external services or webhooks